Daily Archives: October 17, 2012

 The Berkeley Unified School District will hold a forum for middle and high school parents on alcohol, tobacco, and drugs, its effects on teens, and resources available to address the issue.
 Teens and experts will discuss the best way to talk to your kids.
 The forum is at 7 pm at Berkeley Technology Academy, 2701 Martin Luther King, Jr. Way. … Continue reading »

-Update, 4:30 p.m.: BPD now reports it was a neighbor, not the victim of a burglary, who chased the suspects and asked people to call 911.
-BPD officers recovered some of the victim’s property.
+Update, 4:30 p.m.: The Berkeley Police Department now reports it was a neighbor, not the victim of a burglary, who chased suspects and asked people to call 911.
+Officers recovered some of the victim’s property.
 The suspects are described as: African American male juvenile, 16 years old, 5’7”-5’8”, 140 pounds wearing a gray shirt and baggy blue jeans; and African American male juvenile, 16 years old, 5’7”-5’8”, 140 pounds wearing a black and white short-sleeved striped shirt and baggy blue jeans.

-Update, 2:50 p.m.: According to BPD, the two burglary suspects have not been apprehended.
+Update, 2:50 p.m.: According to police, the two burglary suspects have not been apprehended.
 Police are still investigating but the search perimeters have been lifted.

 Update, 2:18 p.m.: LeConte Elementary School went off lockdown at around 2 p.m.

-Update, 2 p.m.: Berkeley police are hunting two suspects following an interrupted residential burglary in the 2100 block of Ward Street, according to Berkeley police spokesperson Jennifer Coats.
+Update, 2 p.m.: Berkeley Police officers are hunting two suspects following an interrupted residential burglary in the 2100 block of Ward Street, according to police spokeswoman Officer Jennifer Coats.
 It is believed two young male suspects fled the house and were chased by the victim, she said.
-The police established a perimeter north to south on Ashby and Russell and east to west between Deakin and Fulton.
+Police established a perimeter north to south on Ashby and Russell and east to west between Deakin and Fulton.
 They are going house to house looking for suspects. … Continue reading »

 Tim Patterson held up the wine glass filled with a ruby red liquid, twirled it, and then tipped it back to his lips.
 “Mmmm,” he said with obvious pleasure.
 “Not bad.”